-Have you ever used portrait mode on your iPhone?
+Have you ever used iPhone portrait mode on your iPhone?
 Have you tried it yet on your new iPhone X, XS, XR or XS max, 11 and 11 Pro?
 When the iPhone 7 Plus was released back in 2016, it came with a new camera feature called “portrait mode.”
 This new feature would quickly become one of the main features and is frequently copied by Apple’s competitors.

-But what is your iPhone feature portrait mode, and how do you use this feature?
+But what is iPhone portrait mode, and how do you use this feature?
 Amongst the newest iPhone models, all have portrait mode.
 Portrait mode can be accessed from the camera app and can create what is called a “depth of field effect.”
 This means you can keep an image’s forefront sharp and blur the background amongst other benefits.

 In summary, Portrait Mode allows the iPhone to become a much more impressive tool for photography.
 If you are someone who takes pride in taking good pictures and has an iPhone stuffed with pictures, you may want to make sure that your iPhone is compatible with this mode or otherwise upgrade to a model with this feature.